 You can also get your Stockholm Pass shipped home in about 10-15 days (+80 SEK ~8€ / $10 / £6.7) or buy it directly in Stockholm at several kiosks (Pressbyrån, 7-eleven), in some hotels and tourist offices but then you will not be able to get the online discount which can save you a lot of money if you are in for a long stay.

 Although at first the price may not seem cheap you should bear in mind what visiting every attraction and traveling in the city would cost you without the card and without the public transportation addon.
 That’s why I think the Stockholm Pass is worth its money to get the best experience possible when discovering the fascinating city of Stockholm.

-Pro-tip: if you buy it online and add the public transportation card you will be able to travel without spending more money since your landing at Arlanda using the cheapest way of traveling between Arlanda airport and Stockholm center that I explained.
+Pro-tip: if you buy it online, add the public transportation card and ship it home you will be able to travel without spending more money since your landing at Arlanda using the cheapest way of traveling between Arlanda airport and Stockholm center that I explained.

 What to See and Do in Stockholm